 Healthy Ways to Use Your Leftover Pulp from Juicing

 Juicing is an easy and quick way to get more healthy fruits and veggies into your diet.
-But what to do with all the leftover juice pulp when you're done?
+But what to do with all the leftover juice pulp from juicing recipes?
 While the bulk of the vitamins and minerals are in your juice, the resulting juice pulp contains almost all of the fiber.
 Sure, you can always compost those shreds.
 But we came up with some ways to reduce food waste and get that unused fiber into your diet.
 Research shows that consuming fiber-rich foods is important for helping to prevent chronic diseases like diabetes and heart disease, and it might boost weight loss by helping you feel full longer after you eat.

 To make use of this fiber from the juicing process, I tested two techniques: stirring it into chili and baking it into bread.